TREATMENT FOR Endometriosis

 Traditional Chinese Medicine has been used to treat endometriosis for a long time.
 The treatments include acupuncture, acupressure massage and herbal medicine.

 Acupuncture involves the insertion of tiny needles in the skin, mainly to treat pain.
-A 2017 review of studies published in the journal PLoS ONE found evidence, albeit slight, that acupuncture can reduce abdominal and pelvic pain and the size of the endometrial overgrowth in women with endometriosis.
+A 2017 review of studies published in the journal PLoS ONE found evidence that acupuncture can reduce abdominal and pelvic pain and the size of the endometrial overgrowth in women with endometriosis.

-Massage therapy is also believed to relieve the symptoms of endometriosis in two ways: By gently releasing adhesions that stick uterine tissues together and by alleviating stress that can amplify pain sensations and trigger uterine spasms.
+Acupressure is a Chinese medical massage that can also help to relieve the symptoms of endometriosis in two ways: By gently releasing adhesion's that stick uterine tissues together and by alleviating stress that can amplify pain sensations and trigger uterine spasms.